azuqua/node-token-sockjs/README.md

 var authenticationFn = function(req, callback){
 	doSomething(req, function(error){
 		if(error)
 			return callback(error); // socket will not be allowed to connect

 		if(Math.random() < 0.5)
 			callback(null, req.user); // socket will be issued a token and req.user will be attached to the socket else
-			callback(); // socket will be issued a token and req.session will be attached to the socket });
+			callback(null, true); // socket will be issued a token and req.session will be attached to the socket });
 };